Compulsory tests when returning from a holiday abroad?

 Compulsory tests in Germany

 A similar solution, so far voluntary, has been introduced in Germany since 1 August.
 There, travellers can perform free tests for up to three days (72 hours) after returning from abroad.
-What is more, a special hotline has been set up there to find out about the location of the nearest test site.
+What is more, a special hotline has been set up there to find out about the location of the nearest test site, according to DW information.

 In order to perform the free COVID-19 test, people need to document their journey, e.g. by presenting a bill for the night.
 Samples are taken at railway stations, airports, some border crossings, as well as in branches of the German sanitary facilities and selected clinics.